chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 published: true
 ---

-**Note:** This article is currently incomplete & in-progress.
-It'll be updated soon.
-{: .notice--danger}

 This article talks about Cypher query language for Neo4j graph database.
 Before going into the details of Cypher, read the **[introduction to graph database](/articles/neo4j-graph-database-1/)** first.

 #### What is a "Cypher"?